 All images courtesy the artists and Mixture Gallery.

-Rainey Knudson is the founder and editor of Glasstire.
+Rainey Knudson is the founder of Glasstire.